Kuljeet2021/Kuljeet2021/README.md

+Hello, I'm Kuljeet Kaur Gill!

 Welcome to My GitHub Profile! 👋

 About Me

 Hello!
-I'm Kuljeet Kaur Gill, a data enthusiast dedicated to transforming data into actionable insights.
-With a solid grounding in Python and SQL, I am passionate about using data analysis to solve real-world problems and optimize processes.
+I'm Kuljeet Kaur Gill, a Junior Data Analyst with a passion for transforming data into actionable insights.
+With strong skills in Python and SQL, I specialize in data cleaning, visualization, and statistical analysis.
+My goal is to leverage data to solve real-world problems and optimize processes.
+I am committed to continuous learning and regularly engage in courses and workshops to stay updated with the latest advancements in data science.

 🌱 Currently Learning